 One can use psychological principles to prompt action on his/her website and boost conversions.
 These principles rely on certain triggers that tempt users to complete an action.
 Some of the most common triggers are given below.

 As observed through many tests, simple always wins.
-Simple websites and landing pages generally enjoy a higher click-through rate (CTR) for calls-to-action than the sites with too many options or content.
+Simple websites and landing pages generally enjoy a higher click-through rate (CTR) for calls-to-action than sites with too many options or content.
 The basic reason behind this is choice paralysis.
-If a customer is offered with too many options or choices, they are less likely to buy than if there are only a few.
+If a customer is offered too many options or choices, they are less likely to buy than if there are only a few.

-According to a series of study conducted by Columbia University, participants were tested in different scenarios and in each scenario, they were presented with a series of options.
+According to a series of studies conducted by Columbia University, participants were tested in different scenarios and in each scenario, they were presented with a series of options.
 Also, in each study, half of the participants were given six options, and the other half was given around 25-30 choices.
 The first half that was given six choices showed more likeliness to make a choice (i.e. convert), and reported being more satisfied as compared to the other half.

-According to certain eye-tracking studies, it has been observed that eyes are more likely to be drawn to the images of people rather than the stock images.
+According to certain eye-tracking studies, it has been observed that eyes are more likely to be drawn to the images of people rather than stock images.
 This is because the images with real customers come across as more genuine and as such, prove to be highly appealing.
 Moreover, when the user sees an image of another person, he/she feels more connected.
 Online marketing professionals can use this technique to draw attention to more important pieces of content on a webpage.

 For online merchants and e-commerce stores, it is highly recommended that they provide high-quality images of their products and that too from different angles.
-This helps in overcoming consumer doubts and increase conversions.
+This helps in overcoming consumer doubts and increases conversions.
 Also, an attractive and descriptive call-to-action can impact the conversion rates in a positive manner.

-When you mention the benefits that are followed by the completion of action on a page, a user is more likely to execute the action.
+When you mention the benefits that are followed by the completion of an action on a page, a user is more likely to execute the action.
 This is because it makes it easy for them to contrast the benefits with the costs, i.e. perform the cost-benefit analysis.

-For example, take our relationship with the smartphones.
+For example, take our relationship with smartphones.
 It has only worsened this situation of fear.
 Everyone wants to stay updated with everything related to their smartphones whether it is an app or accessory or anything else; no one wants to lag behind in the race.

-Believe it or not; the customers often judge a company’s trustworthiness and service offering by the standard of their website design.
+Believe it or not; customers often judge a company’s trustworthiness and service offering by the standard of their website design.

 Good designing is extremely important in the online world, but you need to incorporate appealing graphics, benefits and drawbacks of completing and not completing the action; and at the same time, maintain simplicity throughout.
-This way you can ensure to achieve high conversion rates.
+This way you can ensure achieve high conversion rates.